Chambery - 2 hours 30 minutes

 Ski Information Advanced

-· live music in the Red Hot Saloon in 1800, where all the main sporting events are screened · El Latino Loco in 2000 for a lively, informal atmosphere and more live music · discos include the Apokalypse in 1800
+· live music in the Red Hot Saloon in 1800, where all the main sporting events are screened · El Latino Loco or Whistler's in 2000 for a lively, informal atmosphere and more live music · George’s Wine bar for social drinks and karaoke in 1950 · In 1600 watch the football and enjoy beer or a cocktail at L’Abreu

-Bowling alley, cinema with films in English, helicopter rides, indoor ice skating
+Bowling alley, cinema, helicopter rides, outdoor ice skating in Arc 2000

-· Shops · Cinema · Supermarkets · Banks · 25kms of prepared walking paths.
+· Shops · Supermarkets · Banks · 25kms of prepared walking paths.

 From Chambery airport